ParkvilleData/MetaGenePipe/paper.md

 ---

-title: 'MetaGenePipe: An Automated, Portable Pipeline for Contig-based Functional and Taxonomic Analysis and WDL Best Practice'’0
+title: 'MetaGenePipe: An Automated, Portable Pipeline for Contig-based Functional and Taxonomic Analysis and WDL Best Practice'’

 tags: